RobRendell/gTove/README.md

     camera just moves vertically.
 * Update the tutorial scenario text, set a camera focus on the upper level, add some monsters with "Fog" visibility.
 * Fix bug: movement paths on "straight line" distance tabletops could fail to clear when confirmed.
+* Make control-left-click an alternative to right-click to rotate, for people using laptop touchpads.

 ## Plans/TODO